diegocortes4/horiseon-first-refactor/README.md

-In this project we optimized anad made more effective the html code and the css.
+In this project we optimized to made more effective the html code and the css.
 Simplyfing 3 classes into 1 and changing  css semantic tag will improve the structure.

 This project is about refactoring an existing aplication, we were given de code, and we created a new repository with a readme file.
 The link will be at the github pages server.